blue-forest/dropin/recipes/docs/concepts/automations/index.md

 ## Studio overview (dropin.cloud)

-Here is a preview of the Studio interface for managing [Functions](/concepts/automations/functions/){.cico .cico-functions} :
+Here is a preview of the Studio interface for managing [Functions](/concepts/automations/functions/){.cico .cico-functions}:

 ![](/assets/studio/functions.png)